-The details of the allocated study treatments will be displayed on the screen and can be printed or downloaded.
-The hospital clinicians are responsible for prescription and administration of the allocated treatments.
-The patient's own doctors are free to modify or stop study treatments if they feel it is in the best interests of the patient without the need for the patient to withdraw from the study (see section 2.9).
+the patient to withdraw from the study (see section 2.10).
 This study is being conducted within hospitals.
 Therefore use of medication will be subject to standard medication reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).

-2.7 Collecting follow-up information
+2.8 Collecting follow-up information